 DAY EIGHT | Exploration Day | Roussillon: Hotel les Sable D’Ochre

-Exploration Day: We start with a leisurely breakfast and stroll through the morning markets of Avignon, and then take a 50 minute shuttle (your only in-tour shuttle – this is a true bicycling tour!) from Avignon to Roussillon, our home for the last three nights.
+Enjoy a leisurely breakfast and stroll through the morning markets of Avignon.
+We will meet at the hotel lobby at 1 p.m. for a shuttle (your only in-tour shuttle – this is a true bicycling tour!) to Roussillon, our home for the last three nights.
+Along the way, we will visit the famous Roman Theater in Orange and have a wine tasting of the famous Chateauneuf du Pape.
 Roussillon rests on the world’s largest ochre deposit (used universally until recently as the red pigment in paint), and the town’s striking natural surroundings has made it an artists’ mecca for centuries.
 Roussillon is uniquely favored by a dramatic hilltop location overlooking a landscape of green forest, sheer cliffs and the red ochre clay outcroppings, and is equally popular for its many lovely squares, intriguing upscale shops, and the numerous cafes that line the alleys and walkways.
-It is also well known as a mecca for antique-ers – often there are hundreds of antique merchants whose booths line the narrow streets.
+It is also well known as a mecca for antique-ers …often there are hundreds of antique merchants whose booths line the narrow streets.

 DAY ELEVEN | Departure Day

 Following breakfast, we will van you to Gare Avignon train station, from which you can take the TGV fast train to Charles de Gaulle Airport outside of Paris, or the train to the airport in Marseilles; or perhaps you will choose to stay in Avignon as a place to start further exploration of France on your own.